MrRobotical/shopify-theme-sandbox/README.md

 ### Upsell offer:

-Added an upsell product offer on the checkout
+Added an upsell product offer on the checkout - See repo: shopify-checkout-upsell-extension

 ![Upsell Extension](https://github.com/MrRobotical/shopify-theme-sandbox/blob/main/assets/readme-extension-upsell.png)

 ### Post purchase survey:

-- Presents the user with one survey at the Thank You page.
-- Presents the user with a reviews survey at the order page.
+Presents the user with one survey at the Thank You page and a reviews survey at the order page - See repo: shopify-checkout-survey-extension

 ### Fragile text banner:

-This component displays a warning banner if a product in the cart is of the product type "fragile"
+This component displays a warning banner if a product in the cart is of the product type "fragile" - See repo: shopify-banner-checkout-extension

 ![Custom warning banner](https://github.com/MrRobotical/shopify-theme-sandbox/blob/main/assets/readme-warning-banner.png)

 ### Custom data via metafields:

 This component displays custom text below the line item within the order summary.
-Currently its displaying a metafield of the product.
+Currently its displaying a metafield of the product - See repo: shopify-metafield-extension

 ![Custom Text Extension](https://github.com/MrRobotical/shopify-theme-sandbox/blob/main/assets/readme-fragile-extension.png)
-readme-fragile-extension

 ## CHECKOUT FUNCTIONS

 ### Tiered Discounts

 Added a function that adds a tired discount on a specific product.
-10% on 2, 15% on 3, 20% on 4.
+10% on 2, 15% on 3, 20% on 4 - See repo: shopify-checkout-tiered-discounts

 ### Delivery Customization Text

 This function ads a UI for the merchant within the Settings > Delivery Customization area to enter a Province/State code along with a message to display when the region is present in the checkout. - See repo: shopify-delivery-customization-function

 ![Delivery Customization](https://github.com/MrRobotical/shopify-theme-sandbox/blob/main/assets/readme-delivery-customization.png)
-readme-fragile-extension

 ## SEO AND METADATA